 Please register in advance for this FREE Online ZOOM event.
 (Meeting room capacity is 300.)
 Everyone who registers for the meeting will receive a link to a recording of the program which will be available to view for one week.

 (After registering, you will receive a confirmation email containing additional information about joining the meeting.
 If this is the first time you have attended a Zoom event, you may be directed to download the Zoom app.
 You do NOT need a Zoom account to attend.)

 This event is hosted by the Spartanburg County Public Libraries.

 Annette Baldwin (Carrie Chapman Catt)

 Baldwin’s experience at many levels in community theater – directing and acting in particular – was not only the original driving force behind inaugurating her work as a solo performer and a lecturer, but it inspired her Readers Theater productions, Literary Lovers, By Necessity/ By Choice: Women in the Early Workplace, and Living the War: Women Inside the Confederate Capital.
-Having performed and lectured in the state Humanities Council Chautauquas of Illinois, Missouri, Colorado, Nevada, Maryland, New Hampshire and Ohio, Baldwin has led dozens of programs with discussions on themes involving women’s social and political history and as well as fashion and architecture.
+Having performed and lectured in the Chautauquas of Illinois, Missouri, Colorado, Nevada, Maryland, New Hampshire and Ohio, Baldwin has led dozens of programs with discussions on themes involving women’s social and political history, as well as fashion.
 StagingHistory.com

 A dynamic speaker and tenacious organizer, Carrie Chapman Catt was a powerful force in the women’s suffrage movement.
 Her relentless campaigning won Woodrow Wilson’s respect and support, and ultimately led to passage of the Nineteenth Amendment granting women the right to vote.